-3 Background Research
+3. Background Research

 Previous approaches to data fusion tend to fall into two broad categories.
 Some approaches use the rank in which a document appears in each result set to produce the fused output.
 Others use the scores assigned to each document by the underlying IR systems, generally utilising a normalisation step to map these scores into a common range.
-Two such score-based techniques were proposed by Fox and Shaw [5].
+Two common score-based techniques were proposed by Fox and Shaw (Fox and Shaw, 1994).
 CombSum ranks documents according to the sum of the normalised scores assigned to them by the underlying systems.
 CombMNZ multiplies the CombSum score by the number of result sets in which the document is returned.
-A study by Lee [7] achieved positive results by applying CombMNZ to the TREC-3 dataset.
-Real-world meta search engines such as MetaCrawler[8] have used CombSum as their fusion algorithms.
-The Linear Combination model is a common approach to score-based fusion [6], in which the scores assigned to documents by the underlying systems are multiplied by weights associated with each system.
+A study by Lee (Lee, 1997) achieved positive results by applying CombMNZ to the TREC-3 dataset.
+Real-world meta search engines such as MetaCrawler (Selberg and Etzioni, 1997) have used CombSum as their fusion algorithms.
+The Linear Combination model is another common approach to scorebased fusion (Vogt and Cottrell, 1999), in which the scores assigned to documents by the underlying systems are multiplied by weights associated with each system.

-An early rank-based technique is interleaving [9], which takes a document from each result set in turn in a round-robin fashion.
-Weighted variations have also been proposed [10].
-Other rank-based approaches include a variation of CombMNZ proposed by Lee [7] and the Borda-fuse [11] and Condorcet-fuse [12] voting algorithms developed by Aslam and Montague.
-Manmatha et al. were able to calculate the probability that a document was relevant based on its position within the result set using Bayes' Rule [13].
+An early rank-based technique is interleaving (Voorhees et al., 1994), which takes a document from each result set in turn in a round-robin fashion.
+Weighted variations have also been proposed (Voorhees et al., 1995).
+Other rank-based approaches include a variation of CombMNZ proposed by Lee (Lee, 1997) and the Borda-fuse (Aslam and Montague, 2001) and Condorcet-fuse (Montague and Aslam, 2001) voting algorithms developed by Aslam and Montague.
+Manmatha et al. were able to calculate the probability that a document was relevant based on its position within the result set using Bayes' Rule (Manmatha et al., 2001).

 Other approaches that use data other than ranks or scores have also been proposed.
-For example, some use the contents of the documents returned [14, 15].
-Others require the underlying systems to provide metadata about the documents being returned, rather than merely assigning a ranking score [16].
+For example, some use the contents of the documents returned (Craswell et al., 1999; Lawrence and Giles, 1998).
+Others require the underlying systems to provide metadata about the documents being returned, rather than merely assigning a ranking score (Gravano et al., 1997).

-4 Probability-Based Fusion
+4. Probability-Based Fusion